tsantilas/BlazorApp/README.md

 Required:
 - Configure application to use MongoDB (Community Edition)
 - A grid with all customers with server side paging
-- CRUD Operations on “Customer” model
+- CRUD Operations on “Customer” model with new, edit and delete functionalities
 - Expose all CRUD Operations as an API

 Extra (nice to have)